smartinsightsfromdata/smartinsightsfromdata.github.io/_posts/2015-04-23-choropleths.markdown

 Some choropleth implementation may offer one or both of the following features:

-- hover-over.
-Basically this makes available to the client / server when the cursor is above a polygon.
-In turn this is exploited for displaying information realtive to the area enclosed by the polygon.
+- Hover-over.
+Basically this makes available the information of which polygon the mouse / cursor is on to the client / server.
+In turn this is exploited for displaying information relative to the area enclosed by the polygon.
-- mouse-click.
+- Mouse-click.
 If a polygon is clicked, the information is made available to the client / server and again this can be used to display different types of information.
 - Legend may shows how the different areas are doing, based on different colour schemes and cuts.
 - Popup legend may be associated to hover-over or mouse-clicks events.
+- Availability of pre-packaged geographical information to make the loading of a particular shapefile unnecessary.
+Usually the area involved is the US: therefore the feature is not really appreciated in the rest of the world.

-Other considerations point to increase levels of sofistication, moving from simple choropleth to the ability to:
+Other considerations point to increase levels of sophistication, moving from simple choropleth to the ability to:

 - Add icons and points in different layers.
 - Add drill down from a larger region to a smaller region displaying different colours.

-Another feature is if the library contains pre-packaged geographical information to make the loading of a particular shapefile unnecessary.
-Usually the area involved is the US and the feature is not really appreciated in the rest of the world.

 Choropleth are rendered through different media, e.g. markdown documents, html web pages, as components of a shiny app etc. Different style of interaction may be expected.
 This will influence our choice of library